techiediaries/techiediaries/_posts/2020/laravel/2020-09-16-laravel-8-auth-scaffolding-jetstream-inertiajs-livewire.md

 ## Conclusion

 In this article, we've seen how to use Jetstream scaffolding to implement Laravel 8 authentication using Inertia.js (Vue.js) and Livewire (Blade).

+Jetstream makes use of Tailwind CSS, Vue.js and Blade templates for styles and UI.